rlbandeira/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD05_DEMO.md

 19. Return to Visual Studio 2017.
 In **Solution Explorer**, right-click the **ServiceClient** project, and then click **Set as StartUp Project**.
 20. To start the client without debugging, press Ctrl+F5 (If a security warning appears click **Allow Access**).
 21. Wait until the console application starts and displays the **Booking response: Approved, booking reference: AR3254** message.
-22. Close both console applications and Visual Studio 2017.
+22. Close all open windows.

 ©2018 Microsoft Corporation.
 All rights reserved.